-In light of the above findings, my aim is to put Mr C back into the position he would have been but for Options failings.
-Therefore, Options should calculate fair compensation by comparing the current position to the position Mr C would be in if he had not transferred from his existing pension.
+My aim is that Ms B should be put as closely as possible into the position she would reasonably be in if things had not gone wrong.
+In light of my above findings, Options should calculate fair compensation by comparing the current position to the position Ms B would be in if she had not transferred from her existing pensions to the Options SIPP.
 In summary, Options should:

-- 1. Calculate the loss Mr C has suffered as a result of making the transfer. - 2.
-Take ownership of the Store First investment if possible. - 3.
-Pay compensation for the loss into Mr C's pension.
-If that is not possible pay compensation for the loss to him direct.
+- 1. Calculate the loss Ms B has suffered as a result of making the transfer. - 2.
+Take ownership of any investments which can't be surrendered, if possible. - 3.
+Pay compensation for the loss into Ms B's pension.
+If that is not possible pay compensation for the loss to Ms B direct.
 In either case the payment should take into account necessary adjustments set out below. - 4.
-Pay £500 Mr C for the distress and inconvenience the avoidable problems with his pension will have caused him.
-I consider the difficulties with a pension are naturally very worrying especially in Mr C's circumstances in that he is facing the total loss of his pension funds as a result of the transfer to the Options SIPP.
-So, I think the payment of £500 for Options mistake is fair and reasonable.
+Pay £500 for the trouble and upset caused.
+Ms B has been caused some distress and inconvenience by the loss of her pension benefits.
+This is money Ms B cannot afford to lose.
+I consider that a payment of £500 is appropriate to compensate for that upset.

-I'll explain how Options should carry out the calculations set out at 1-3 above in further detail below:
+I'll explain how Options should carry out the calculation set out at 1-3 above in further detail below:

-1. Calculate the loss Mr C has suffered as a result of making the transfer
+1. Calculate the loss Ms B has suffered as a result of making the transfer

-To do this, Options should work out the likely value of Mr C's pension as at the date of this decision, had he left it where it was instead of transferring to the SIPP.
-Options should ask Mr C's former pension provider to calculate the current notional transfer value had he not transferred his pension.
+To do this, Options should work out the likely value of Ms B's pension as at the date of this decision, had she left it where it was instead of transferring to the SIPP.
+Options should ask Ms B's former pension providers to calculate the current notional transfer value(s) had she not transferred her pensions.

 If there are any difficulties in obtaining a notional valuation then the FTSE UK Private Investors Income Total Return index should be used to calculate the value.
 That is likely to be a reasonable proxy for the type of return that could have been achieved if suitable funds had been chosen.

-The notional transfer value should be compared to the transfer value of the SIPP at the date of this decision and this will show the loss Mr C has suffered.
-The Store First investment should be assumed to have no value.
+The notional transfer value should be compared to the transfer value of the SIPP at the date of this decision and this will show the loss Ms B has suffered.
+The Store First and GAS Verdant investments should be assumed to have no value.

-Account should be taken of the cash back payment paid out to Mr C. This can be taken into account in the calculation on the basis of it having been paid from the outset.
+Account should however be taken of the cash back payment paid out to Ms B. This can be taken into account in the calculation on the basis of it having been paid at the outset.